DnD Bard Handbook

 Proficiencies: Light armor and a handful of weapons won’t give you a ton of options, but it’s enough to get by, and Bards rely mostly on their spells and special abilities.
 You do get three skills of your choice, which opens up a lot of really great options.

-For help selecting spells, see my Bard Spell List Breakdown.
+For help selecting spells, see our Bard Spells Breakdown.

 • Initiative